 What Do Med Schools Interpret from MCAT Scores

 MCAT score of a medical school applicant is the decisive factor for med school admission.
-It's very important to have a clear and comprehensive idea of med school MCAT scores for all med school aspirants.
+It's very important to have a clear and comprehensive idea of the test scores for all med school aspirants.
 Before you sit for MCAT, you shall have to be thoroughly prepared.
-Let's face it; MCAT is not easy.
+Let's face it; the test is not easy.
 You will be competing against some of the brightest and meritorious students of the country.
-Hence, the med school MCAT scores become the ultimate margin on which acceptance letters are issued for each and every student.
+Hence, the MCAT scores become the ultimate margin on which acceptance letters are issued for each and every student.
 As of 2007, the test is administered 22 times per year in a computerized format from January until September.
 Before 2007, it was only given twice a year as a paper test-once in April and once in August.
-With the change in 2007, the MCAT has also been changed in length.
+With the change in 2007, the test has also been changed in length.
 The time has been nearly cut in half to 4.5 hours and the test has 30% fever questions, which were removed equally from all sections.